okayenu/git-tutorial/PROGRESS.md

 ## 2025-09-10 10:17 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
 **[Test]** Edge-case test: Resize Images to 32x32 for Transfer Learning with empty/corrupt/extreme inputs

+## 2025-09-10 11:45 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
+**[Test]** Add parametrized pytest case for Resize Images to 32x32 for Transfer Learning boundary conditions